 Old Goshenhoppen Reformed Church has several ministries it offers throughout the year, we also partner with surrounding area churches and organizations in order to provide additional ministry opportunities.
-If you’re looking not for a description of what we have, but to get active in ministry service visit this page: https://ogrc.org/ministry-interest-form/
+If you’re looking not for a description, but to get active in ministry service visit this page: https://ogrc.org/ministry-interest-form/

 Here is a list of just some of what we offer in terms of ministry opportunities:

 Bible Studies – Throughout the calendar year there are women’s, men’s, youth, and general bible study’s reach out to Pastor Kevin and Pastor Bruce for more details.

 Boy Scouts – Old Goshenhoppen hosts Boy Scout Troop 78 out of our church on Tuesday evenings.
 If you would like more information, please reach out to the church office.

 Catechism Class – In order to prepare our youth for a personal profession of faith, Old Goshenhoppen offers catechism classes in order to help children learn the essential truths of an active and abiding faith with Christ.